 The City of Milwaukee Department of Public Works (DPW) continues to monitor the situation surrounding COVID-19.
-For the current safety and long-term health of our workforce, DPW is focusing on essential services throughout each of our divisions.
 Our field staff is also impacted and operating in smaller numbers.
 Please be patient as response times will likely be longer than usual and some non-essential services are suspended and will be resumed at a later date.

 - Milwaukee Water Works never disconnects water service because of unpaid bills.

 - Milwaukee Water Works is fully prepared to continue providing safe water for customers 24 hours a day.

 - Drop-Off Centers remain open.
 Face masks or face coverings are required.
 Fees will resume September 8.
 The fee for tires will continue to be waived with a limit of five tires being accepted from one party.
 Confirm hours of operation.